 I don’t think that every year that rolls by we aren’t convinced that there will be more and more unknown substances that are found and added to the EPA’s list of harmful contaminants and that adding extra protection to your family and home isn’t a bad idea.

-Even EPA isn’t sure where this whole Pharmaceutical problem that has developed from another problem will be years down the road.
+Even the EPA isn’t sure where this whole Pharmaceutical problem that has developed from another problem will be years down the road.
 It’s a problem now and the fact EPA is starting to target more drugs to the list of contaminants should prove that it’s a serious concern.

 How EPA will approach treatment either from the Wastewater Effluent where most comes from or on the Water Treatment side where new treatment avenues develop specifically for this type of problem.
 I do know that I own a Water filter that uses Reverse Osmosis (RO) Technology because the known advantage of this treatment is working already in removing chemicals from Drinking Water.

-Water Filters that are sold today make the claim that their filter removes residual pharmaceutical drugs that “need to be called on it”.
+Water Filters that are sold today claim that their filter removes residual pharmaceutical drugs that “need to be called on it”.
 Or any claim.
 A homeowner shouldn’t take their word for it.
 Do your homework.

 JimGalloway Author/Editor